carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-cov.rst

 DESCRIPTION
 ^^^^^^^^^^^

+The :program:`llvm-cov export` command exports coverage data of the binaries *BIN*,... using the profile data *PROFILE* in either JSON or lcov trace file format.

+When exporting JSON, the regions, functions, expansions, and summaries of the coverage data will be exported.
+When exporting an lcov trace file, the line-based coverage and summaries will be exported.

-The :program:`llvm-cov export` command exports regions, functions, expansions, and summaries of the coverage of the binaries *BIN*,... using the profile data *PROFILE* as JSON.
-It can optionally be filtered to only export the coverage for the files listed in *SOURCES*.
+The exported data can optionally be filtered to only export the coverage for the files listed in *SOURCES*.

 For information on compiling programs for coverage and generating profile data,